alexzhangs/xsh/README.md

 * LPUC stands for `Lib/Package/Util Callable`, a LPUC example for the library `xsh-lib/core` is `x-string-upper`.

-Now lets get back the 3 methods:
+Now let's get back the 3 methods:

 1. Call an individual LPUE.